alistairking/scurry/README.md

 In the meantime:
  - Tests!!
  - Finish `ScResult` implementation.
- - Better CLI measurement building (see note for initMeasurement in main.go)
+ - Better CLI measurement building (see note for initTask in main.go)
  - Automatically start scamper daemon just in time for ScAttach to connect to it.
  - Transparently manage a pool of scamper instances (using ^^) to allow high-volume probing (round-robin between instances).
-Could also steer measurements based on target to try and work-around scamper's one-concurrent-measurement-per-target limitation.
+Could also steer tasks based on target to try and work-around scamper's one-concurrent-measurement-per-target limitation.